All Natural Chamomile and Oatmeal

 As the soap cooled, it lightened significantly to a beautiful beige color which was more of what I was going for anyways.

+Here, my bars are sliced the next day and left on a baking sheet covered with wax paper to dry out more for the next several days.
+It doesn't take too long for them to harden up.
 If I really need to speed things up, I leave them in front of our box fan overnight and they get hard really quick.
 I love hot process soap because I don't have to wait 4 to 6 weeks or longer for my soaps to cure.
 I have awesome soap right away.
 Don't forget after you're done making soap to scrape out your crockpot really good and your mixing spoons.
 I usually get a couple of good size hands soaps this way and you don't want to waste it.
 You can use these right away to see how your soaps feel on your skin.
 All of the soaps are immediately usable once it cools and isn't caustic at all.
 It's just best to let the bars harden a bit so they last longer is all.

 Here is the finished soap.
 Looks good enough to eat and it smells like an English breakfast!
 Although it's unscented (no added scent), it does have a faint smell of chamomile tea and oatmeal and is rather pleasant.
 It feels amazing on your skin and is one of my personal favorites, especially for my daughter's sensitive skin.